subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 and assume that $\sigma_i(t+\Delta t)$ becomes 1 with probability $1\over{1+e^{-2\beta h_i(t)}}$ and -1 with probability ${e^{-2\beta h_i(t)}\over{1+e^{-2\beta h_i(t)}}}$.
 Note that this stochastic dynamics reduces to earlier state transition equation in the limit $\beta\rightarrow\infty$ so that the original Hopfield Network corresponds to the case $T=0$.
 On the other hand the network becomes completely random if $\beta=0$.

-It can be shown that under this state transition rule, the state of the system approaches the equilibrium Boltzmann distribution at temperature $\beta={1\over T}$ even if the initial state configuration is away fom the equilibrium.
 Hence the problem of memory retrieval in the Hopfield Network at finite temperatures reduces to that of finding the conditions under which the equilibrium state corresponds to one of the stored memories, when starting from a non-equilibrium state.

 ### Finite Number of Stored Patterns

 Lets assume we are trying to store the $p$ bit patterns
-$\xi^\mu = (\xi^\mu_1,...,\xi^\mu_N), \mu = 1,...p$.
+$\Xi^\mu = (\xi^\mu_1,...,\xi^\mu_N), \mu = 1,...p$.
 For this case partition function $Z$ for the Hopfield network is given by

 $$ Z = \sum_{[s]} \exp[{{\beta\over 2N}\sum_{\mu=1}^p(\sum_{i=1}^N \sigma_i\xi^\mu_i)^2}]   $$